What Are FHA Loans in California 2026?

 Teachers, firefighters, retail workers – they all get approved.
 Last month helped a barista and rideshare driver buy in Sacramento.
 The barista had better money habits than some six-figure earners I’ve worked with.

-Key FHA Loan Benefits
+What Are the Key FHA Loan Benefits in California?

-3.5% Down: Buy a $600k home with $21k instead of $120k.
+- 3.5% Down: Buy a $600k home with $21k instead of $120k.

-Credit Flexibility: 580 credit score works for 3.5% down.
+- Credit Flexibility: 580 credit score works for 3.5% down.
 Even 500 to 579 qualifies with 10% down.
 They look at your whole credit story, not just the number.

-Higher DTI: Up to 57% debt-to-income ratio (vs 43% conventional).
+- Higher DTI: Up to 57% debt-to-income ratio (vs 43% conventional).
 More flexibility if you qualify.

-2026 Loan Limits in California
+What Are the 2026 FHA Loan Limits in California?

 California’s FHA loan limits range from $541,287 in standard counties to $1,249,125 in high-cost areas.
 Major metro counties have the highest limits.
 Need to borrow above FHA limits?
 Explore conforming loans up to $1,249,125 or jumbo loans for even higher amounts.